Numigi/odoo-project-addons/project_milestone_enhanced/README.rst

 When a project is (de)activated, milestones too if field "active toggle" is set to True.

+In addition, milestone has progress field which is calculated from their tasks in closed state.

 Overview
 --------
 I open the form of a project with milestones and tasks.